 - Dependent undergraduate students may borrow up to $31,000 total in Direct Loans, $23,000 of which may be subsidized.

 - Independent undergraduate students may borrow up to $57,500 total in Direct Loans, $23,000 of which may be subsidized.

 - Independent graduate or professional students may borrow up to $138,500 in Direct Unsubsidized Loans and up to the total cost of attendance with grad PLUS loans.

 It’s best to avoid student loan debt, if possible.
-But as college costs continue to rise, it might be necessary to take out student loans to pursue your desired educational path.
-If you must borrow money for school, leverage federal Direct Loans first.
-You’ll secure borrowers protections, like income-driven repayment plans, loan forgiveness and extended deferment or forbearance that private student loans don’t typically offer.
+But as college costs continue to rise, it might be necessary to take out student loans to cover the cost of your education.
+If you must borrow money for school, use federal Direct Loans first.
+You’ll secure borrower protections, like income-driven repayment plans, loan forgiveness and extended deferment or forbearance, that private student loans don’t typically offer.